Ethical-Intelligence-Lab/probabilisticSelf/README.md

 ## Setup for HRL:
 - Create Python 3.9 environment.
 - Install the requirements in `requirements_hrl.txt`
-- Install ray nightly from the wheel `pip install -U "ray[default] @ LINK_TO_WHEEL.whl"`.
+- Install ray nightly from the wheel `pip install -U LINK_TO_WHEEL.whl`.
 You can find the links to install the wheel here: https://docs.ray.io/en/latest/ray-overview/installation.html